maihd/FunWithBeef/README.md

 -----
 - Make research version from examples (convert into topics)
 - Deep dive into `interface`: underlying type, performance, abstraction overhead
-- Deep dive into pattern matching: what syntaxes support, limitations, comparing to C#.
-Some proposals worked.
 - Deep dive into function pointer, delegate, lambda, dynamic dispatch (also work with memory management)
 - Coroutine, Async:
     - Comptime for faster and safer coding with async